vwieczorek/civicforge/readme.md

 ---

-## How It Works: The Three-Layer Architecture
+## How It Works: The Two-Layer Architecture

 ### Layer 1: Boards - Where Communities Come Alive